Al Bernstein: “Chris Algieri is not going to be an easy foe for Pacquiao because he’s a very good boxer”

 I’m one of those people that I don’t think he totally figured out Maidana in the last half of that fight.
 He did better in the last half of the fight, but it wasn’t as if Maidana had no moments of effectiveness.
 I don’t see this as a walkover for Mayweather in any way, shape, or form.
 He’s a big betting favorite already but I think Marcos Maidana is gonna still make things difficult for him.

-7 Responses to "Al Bernstein: “Chris Algieri is not going to be an easy foe for Pacquiao because he’s a very good boxer”"
+7 thoughts on “Al Bernstein: “Chris Algieri is not going to be an easy foe for Pacquiao because he’s a very good boxer”

 I also hope Pacquiao knocks out the upstart although I didn’t feel the upstart deserved the shot .